 When it comes to their coat, the Norwich Terrier boasts a double coat with the topcoat being wiry, hard, straight and close lying whereas their undercoat is softer and much denser.
 The hair on a dog's neck is longer and rougher forming a ruff that frames the face.
 The hair on their head, ears is shorter and smooth, but dogs have eyebrows and whiskers.
 The accepted breed colours are as follows:

-Because they are so intelligent, these terriers need as much mental stimulation and exercise as possible on a daily basis otherwise boredom might quickly set in and when a Norwich Terrier feels bored, they find new ways to entertain and amuse themselves which often results in them developing some unwanted and destructive behaviours around the home which includes digging and excessive barking
+Puppies must be well socialised from a young age for them to grow up to be confident adult dogs no matter where they find themselves.
+They are very active and energetic by nature which means they are never happier than when they are given something to dog and because they are so intelligent, these terriers need as much mental stimulation as possible on a daily basis to prevent boredom from setting in.
+When Norwich Terriers are bored, they find new ways to entertain and amuse themselves which often results in them developing some unwanted and destructive behaviours around the home which includes digging and excessive barking

 Norwich Terriers are known for their intelligence and the fact they love to please.
 However, like a lot of other terriers, they can be a little wilful when they want to be which can make training them a bit of a challenge.
 As such, their training has to start as early as possible and it has to be consistent for dogs to respond well to any commands they are given.